One of the biggest sources of discontent is comparing yourself to other people.

 I find people comparing themselves to me all the time: they want to be able to write as creative an essay, or speak Spanish, have a condensed workweek, or be as short.
 (OK, the last one isn't true.)

 Of course, they are comparing themselves to a fantasy.
 In real life, I’m not what they think I am.
-And in reality, no one you see is what you think they are — you only see certain parts of the story, the good parts, and rarely see the person’s doubt and anguish and discontent.
+And in reality, no one you see is what you think they are — you only see certain parts of the story, the good parts, and rarely do you see the person’s doubt and anguish and discontent.

 People don’t share their warts and hemorrhoids, just the great pictures of their food and vacation and children.